tomas-gajarsky/facetorch/README.md

 ### Execution time

-### v0.0.8
-Image test.jpg (4 faces) is analyzed in about 400ms and test3.jpg (25 faces) in about 1.1s (batch_size=8) on NVIDIA Tesla T4 GPU once the default configuration (*conf/config.yaml*) of models is initialized and pre heated to the initial image size 1080x1080 by the first run.
+Image test.jpg (4 faces) is analyzed (including drawing boxes and landmarks) in about 600ms and test3.jpg (25 faces) in about 1.8s (batch_size=8) on NVIDIA Tesla T4 GPU once the default configuration (*conf/config.yaml*) of models is initialized and pre heated to the initial image size 1080x1080 by the first run.
 One can monitor the execution times in logs using the DEBUG level.

-Detailed test.jpg (4 faces) execution times:
+Detailed test.jpg execution times:
 ```
 analyzer
     ├── reader: 27 ms